On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Related Works

 \subsection{Non-determinism of LLMs}

-Previously, substantial effort focused on deterministic tasks such as sentiment classification~\cite{zhang-etal-2024-sentiment} and parsing~\cite{ginn-palmer-2025-llm}, with most attention directed toward extracting deterministic capabilities from LLMs.
-In recent years, the non-deterministic properties of LLMs have emerged and been leveraged to satisfy customized user requirements~\cite{tseng-etal-2024-two}.
-Some models now implement non-determinism as a default property~\cite{deepseek, qwen3}, enabling LLMs to provide various reasonable outputs under the same prompt to increase user satisfaction.
-Previous studies have found that this property can benefit certain deterministic NLP tasks~\cite{song-etal-2025-good}, such as question answering, by generating semantically equivalent responses~\cite{smantic_ent}.
-However, systematic research on complex non-deterministic tasks such as MT remains limited.
-In this work, we systematically investigate the effects of non-determinism in LLM-based MT systems across various architectures, revealing both the potential and challenges introduced by this property.
+Previously, substantial effort was focused on deterministic tasks such as sentiment classification \cite{zhang-etal-2024-sentiment} and parsing \cite{ginn-palmer-2025-llm}, with most attention directed toward utilizing deterministic capabilities from LLMs.
+In recent years, the non-determinism (ND) property of LLMs has emerged as a significant area of interest and have been leveraged to satisfy customized user requirements \cite{tseng-etal-2024-two}.
+Most models now implement non-determinism as a default property \cite{deepseek, qwen3}, enabling LLMs to provide a variety of reasonable outputs for the same prompt to enhance user satisfaction.
+Previous studies have found that this property can benefit certain deterministic NLP tasks \cite{song-etal-2025-good}, such as question answering, by generating semantically equivalent responses \cite{smantic_ent}.
+However, research of ND of LLMs in complex tasks like MT remains underexplored.